broccolism/broccolism/README.md

 ### 🥦 broccolism
 > More learn, Higher resolution to see the world.

-- I’m currently working on **making a server with Spring, writing blog posts about books**.
+- I’m currently working on **making a server with Spring, writing blog posts after reading**.

-- I’m currently learning - JAVA, OOP, Spring, distributed database system.
+- I’m currently learning - JAVA, OOP, Spring, Angular, distributed database system.
+    - All the Java stuff and Angular: for work.
+I don't really prefer using them.
     - I have studied - database, recommender system, HCI, Javascript/Typescript, React, and Flutter.

 - I've been just starting to work as a backend developer.